ademuk/XD-Iframe/readme.md

 Step 2
 ------
-Upload bcc.js and add the following to every BCC page you wish to auto resize, just above </body>.
+Upload bcc.js and add the following to every BCC page you wish to auto resize, just above the closing body tag.
 Set the xdReceiver param to the url of the file created in step one.
 Feel free to move bcc.js to a more suitable directory.

 	<div id="bccRoot"></div>
 	<script src="bcc.js"></script>